vicinityh2020/vicinity-adapter-GRN/README.md

 **GET method**
 After executing GET method we receive following response:
 {
-    "child-lock": "ON"
+    "child_lock": "ON"
 }

 **PUT method**
 For PUT method request we need to add following JSON:
 {
-    "child-lock": "OFF"
+    "child_lock": "OFF"
 }

 **Parameters**
-* child-lock: (string), possible values: ON and OFF.
+* child_lock: (string), possible values: ON and OFF.

 **Return**
 After executing PUT method we receive following response:
 {
     "result": "true"
 }

+#### Refrigerator events

+#### Refrigerator door
+You can subscribe to refrigerator door event to receive notification when door status change.
+Event ID for refrigerator door is: refrigerator_door.

+#### Freezer door
+You can subscribe to freezer door event to receive notification when door status change.
+Event ID for freezer door is: freezer_door.